 These firms also have a clear succession strategy that helps to steady the ship when key personnel move on or retire.
 This builds confidence among both clients and staff that a firm’s leaders are planning for the continuity and longevity of the business, and hence their financial futures and careers.

-Drawing up a strategic plan is a painstaking and demanding affair, especially when a firm is lean or over-extended with client needs.
+Developing a strategic plan, especially one focused on wealth advisory firm growth, can be a challenging task, particularly when a firm is lean or stretched thin by client needs.
+This is where strategic consultants for wealth management can play a significant role.
 Not every organization has the resources to evaluate and optimize their compensation strategy, or to create the right training and development programs for staff retention, or the time to craft a perfect succession plan.
 But at some point, those important efforts that may not immediately be urgent are likely to catch up with those firms, and the storm will hit and rip the roof off. (i.e., key advisors retire or jump ship, challenging market conditions, new client pipeline dries up, etc.)

 Wealth advisory firms that are committed to grow shouldn’t shy away from partnering with expert facilitators and consultants to guide them through the strategic planning process.
 Experienced strategic planning partners can bring fresh, independent thinking to the business, while armed with deep industry knowledge and the understanding of what top-performing firms are doing.
 They can also help execute and keep plans on track, while challenging leadership to make the hard decisions.

-Once firms have defined their goals, chosen their partners, and embarked on their journeys, they cannot consign strategic planning to the past.
+Once firms have defined their goals, chosen their partners, and embarked on their journey, strategic planning in wealth management and effective business planning shouldn’t be relegated to the past.
 These plans are now living, breathing documents that will allow them to measure success, change course, and continue charting the path.
 They’ll need to keep the strategic plan out and in the open and refer to it often, rather than let it gather dust on the shelf.
 It is now their roadmap to growth and success.

 If you have questions about Today’s ViewPoint, or about the process for creating an effective strategic plan that can help drive growth for your firm, please email or call Kim Kovalski, Managing Director, at 440.769.0322.